 “Had he been part of this solution and included Gator Point in the original TDD as requested at the beginning of the process, we would not be where we are today,” Franken said.

-Page 3 of 3 - “When parking was free, the problem was solved,” Prewitt said.
+“When parking was free, the problem was solved,” Prewitt said.
 He questions the legality of charging fees for use of a parking lot subsidized with tax dollars.

 “I’m looking into whether that is even legal given the circumstances,” Prewitt said.